Sexual dimorphism: Humans

 In the human brain, a difference between sexes was observed in the transcription of the PCDH11X/Y gene pair unique to Homo sapiens.
 Sexual differentiation in the human brain from the undifferentiated state is triggered by testosterone from the fetal testis.
 Testosterone is converted to estrogen in the brain through the action of the enzyme aromatase.
 Testosterone acts on many brain areas, including the SDN-POA, to create the masculinized brain pattern.
-Brains of pregnant females carrying male fetuses may be shielded from the masculinizing effects of androgen through the action of sex hormone-binding globulin.
+The brains of pregnant females carrying male fetuses may be shielded from the masculinizing effects of androgen through the action of sex hormone-binding globulin.

 The relationship between sex differences in the brain and human behavior is a subject of controversy in psychology and society at large.
 Many females tend to have a higher ratio of gray matter in the left hemisphere of the brain in comparison to males.
-Males on average have larger brains than females; however, when adjusted for total brain volume the gray matter differences between sexes is almost nonexistent.
+Males on average have larger brains than females; however, when adjusted for total brain volume, the gray matter differences between sexes are almost nonexistent.
 Thus, the percentage of gray matter appears to be more related to brain size than it is to sex.
 Differences in brain physiology between sexes do not necessarily relate to differences in intellect.
 Haier et al. found in a 2004 study that "men and women apparently achieve similar IQ results with different brain regions, suggesting that there is no singular underlying neuroanatomical structure to general intelligence and that different types of brain designs may manifest equivalent intellectual performance".
 (See the sex and intelligence article for more on this subject.)
 Strict graph-theoretical analysis of the human brain connections revealed that in numerous graph-theoretical parameters (e.g., minimum bipartition width, edge number, the expander graph property, minimum vertex cover), the structural connectome of women are significantly "better" connected than the connectome of men.
 It was shown that the graph-theoretical differences are due to the sex and not to the differences in the cerebral volume, by analyzing the data of 36 females and 36 males, where the brain volume of each man in the group was smaller than the brain volume of each woman in the group.

 Sexual dimorphism was also described in the gene level and shown to extend from the sex chromosomes.
-Overall, about 6500 genes have been found to have sex-differential expression in at least one tissue.
+Overall, about 6,500 genes have been found to have sex-differential expression in at least one tissue.
 Many of these genes are not directly associated with reproduction, but rather linked to more general biological features.
-In addition, it has been shown that genes with sex-specific expression undergo reduced selection efficiency, which lead to higher population frequencies of deleterious mutations and contributing to the prevalence of several human diseases.
+In addition, it has been shown that genes with sex-specific expression undergo reduced selection efficiency, which leads to higher population frequencies of deleterious mutations and contributes to the prevalence of several human diseases.